OxBright Essay Competition 2023

 Can I write more than one essay?

-Sorry, we only accept one essay per student each year.
+Sorry, we only accept one essay per student in each Essay Competition.
 This is due to the volume of essays we receive.

 Can I enter jointly with a friend?